mnovogoratz/cross-seed-cleanup/README.md

 3) deletes the torrent / associated file when it identifies there is no hardlinked file in the library.

 Prereqs:
 This script works with a Transmission container running in docker.
-For whatever reason I had back in the day, my transmission runs on a non-standard port (i.e. not 9091).
-Your cross-seeds need to be labeled as "cross-seed"
+Your cross-seeds need to be labeled as "cross-seed".

+Setup:
+All variables that you should need to define are at the top of the script, read the comments and make the necessary changes for your configuration.